 This course represents an opportunity for students, under the supervision of faculty, to obtain work experience in the areas covered by the Department's academic programs.
 This can be implemented through internships and/or research projects; 40 hours of work per credit is required.
 Accordingly, the student must work 120 hours for this three-credit-hour course.
+May be repeated when the topic varies.
 Prerequisite: Consent of Department.